 Biden’s announcement earlier this month also included a call for governors to take similar action on cannabis clemency at the state level.
 The president also directed Secretary of the Department of Health and Human Services Xavier Becerra and Attorney General Merrick B. Garland to review cannabis’ status as a Schedule 1 drug.
 Despite the historic nature of Biden’s pardons, activists argue that the president did not go far enough.

-“I’m outraged that the President would make an executive action on cannabis but release zero of our incarcerated friends and family,” Kat Ebert, board chair of Students for Sensible Drug Policy, said in statement from the group.
+“I’m outraged that the President would make an executive action on cannabis but release zero of our incarcerated friends and family,” Kat Ebert, board chair of Students for Sensible Drug Policy, said in a statement from the group.
 “He’s forcing us to raise our voices to be heard in order for the wider public to understand cannabis prisoners are still not free.
 On October 24th we plan to make it clear to the Democratic leadership that we won’t accept mostly symbolic actions.
 We demand clemency for all cannabis prisoners.”

 DeAngelo is the co-founder of the Last Prisoner Project, a group working to free those imprisoned on cannabis charges.
 In addition to the activist groups involved, formerly incarcerated individuals and local cannabis freedom fighters will also take part in the protest.